melionel/pagetrans/README.md

 5. **Click** "Translate Page" to start translation
 6. **Wait** for the translation to complete (progress bar and token usage shown in popup)
 7. **Click** "Revert" to restore original text
+8. **Highlight** text and right-click "Translate Selection" to translate just the selected content
-8. **Optional**: Disable "Show original text on hover" in settings if you don't want to see the source text when hovering
+9. **Optional**: Disable "Show original text on hover" in settings if you don't want to see the source text when hovering
-9. **Optional**: Disable "Show translation indicator" in settings if you don't want the globe icon next to translated text
+10. **Optional**: Disable "Show translation indicator" in settings if you don't want the globe icon next to translated text
-10. **Optional**: Adjust the "Parallel Requests" value in settings for faster or slower translations
+11. **Optional**: Adjust the "Parallel Requests" value in settings for faster or slower translations

 ## How It Works